Our Top Picks

 Best Smart Home Hub: Echo Plus at Amazon

-“Standard and advanced smart home hub capabilities for playing music or locking your doors.”
+"Standard and advanced smart home hub capabilities for different tasks."

 Best Doorbell: Ring Pro at Amazon

-“Video doorbell will let you see and speak with anyone that approaches the entryway.”
+"Video doorbell will let you see and speak with anyone that approaches."

 "Can accept up to 30 unique codes for access."

-Best Garage Door Opener: Ryobi GD201 Garage Door Opener at Home Depot
+Best Garage Door Opener: Ryobi Garage Door Opener at Home Depot

-“App can give you an instant indication of whether your garage door is open or shut.”
+"The app can indicate whether your garage door is open or shut."

 Best Thermostat: Nest E at Walmart

-“Easy to monitor your home’s energy use while you’re away or turn the temperature up or down from anywhere.”
+"Allows you to monitor your home’s energy use while you’re away."

 Best Fridge: Samsung Family Hub Smart Refrigerator at Home Depot